Do you have a bank account? If Yes, then you must have seen many types of cheques handy.

 How much time does it take to clear a cheque?

-It uses two business days for a cheque to get cleared and it takes not longer then 5 days for cheques to get cleared by the bank.
+It uses two business days for a cheque to get cleared and it takes no longer than 5 days for cheques to get cleared by the bank.

 Can I withdraw cash from any bank by cheque?